-(Courtesy of Passover Listings) Due to the intensive labor required in preparing the home for Pesach, those who travel domestically or abroad for the Passover holiday view it as an essential activity, not merely leisure.
+Due to the intensive labor required of preparing the home for Pesach, those who travel domestically or abroad for the Passover holiday view it as an essential activity, not merely leisure.

 Many of these people, meanwhile, are already planning for Passover next year, looking to secure discounts or hotel room upgrades on Passover programs through early bookings.
 Along with that, many travelers will be looking to program operators for reassurances they are taking their safety seriously during an unprecedented and ongoing pandemic.

-Fortunately, program operators are taking many precautions, including requiring proof of vaccinations, offering fair cancellation policies and keeping the size of the programs on the smaller side to allow for social distancing.
+Fortunately, program operators are taking many precautions, include requiring proof of vaccinations, offering fair cancellation policies and keeping the size of the programs on the smaller side to allowing for social distancing.

-Kosherica, an operator listed on the Passover Listings website, is holding one of its 2022 Passover programs at the Atlantis hotel in the Bahamas, and the company promises a socially distant setting on its expansive beaches, as well as contactless check-in, staff testing and other strict safety precautions.
+Kosherica, an operators listed on the Passover Listings website, is holding one of its 2022 Passover program at the Atlantis hotel in the Bahamas, and the company promises a socially distant setting on its expansive beaches, contactless check-in, staff testing and other strict safety precautions.

 Hafikoman, which operates a Pesach program in Puerto Vallarta, Mexico, is following guidelines set forth by Puerto Vallarta as well as the Marriott hotels.
-There will be signage throughout the hotel to remind guests to maintain social distance; dining areas will adhere to occupancy limits; and enhanced cleaning protocols will be undertaken at the hotel.
+There will be signage throughout the hotel to remind guests to maintain social distancing, dining areas adhere to occupancy limits and enhanced cleaning protocols will be undertaken at the hotel.

 Travelers can also inform themselves about safety measures.
 The website of the Centers for Disease Control and Prevention (CDC) outlines recommendations for those planning domestic or international travel, which may be useful for people planning to spend Pesach on a vacation program.